Volunteer English Teaching Projects in Fiji

 - Start dates: Flexible

-Fiji is becoming increasingly urbanised and speaking English is essential for getting a good job, both in the booming tourist industry and in other areas of business.
+Fiji is becoming increasingly urbanised and speaking English is essential for getting a good job, both in the booming tourist industry and in other fields.
+As a volunteer, you can help to improve students' language skills, working alongside local teachers and gaining valuable classroom-based work experience.

-If you do not want to teach more traditional subjects such as English, Maths, and Science, you can choose to focus on the Physical Education, Music and Arts and Crafts (PEMAC) Programme instead.
+If you do not want to teach more traditional subjects such as English, maths, and science, you can choose to focus on the Physical Education, Music and Arts & Crafts (PEMAC) Programme instead.
 This is something that is run in all schools in Fiji, so you can teach primary or high school students.
-You will still work as a teaching assistant and follow a customised timetable.
+Volunteers will still work as a teaching assistant and follow a customised timetable.
 You will be spending part of your day in a formal teaching setting and, therefore, you will have to follow the Fijian Ministry of Education’s formal dress code.

 The Projects Abroad team in Fiji organise weekly workshops for our Teaching volunteers.
 The workshops will provide you with a valuable insight into the education system in Fiji and the background of the school where you’re working.
 You will also receive advice and suggestions regarding lesson planning, classroom discipline and activities to carry out at your teaching placement.